 3) The correct management and advice to give.

 One of the NICE guidelines against which this example was originally submitted (CG47) has now been updated and replaced by NG143.
-The practice described in the example has been reviewed and is broadly consistent with an audit against the updated guideline.
-The updated guideline should be referred to if undertaking a similar audit.
+Another (CG57) has been updated.
+The practice described in the example has been reviewed and is broadly consistent with an audit against the updated guidelines.
+The updated guidelines should be referred to if undertaking a similar audit.